-India has a long way to go before it produces enough electricity to become independent.
+As per Deepak Talwar, India has a long way to go before it produces enough electricity to become independent.
 In the next six years, the nation intends to accomplish 100 GW of solar power.
 To accomplish this, the Central government intends to produce 25 ultra-mega solar power projects with limits 500-1,000 MW by 2021.
 Tamil Nadu is ambitious about a solar power generation plant that will include another 3,000 MW.

 The Adani Group has huge solar power projects in the pipeline to go with the national plan.
 The organization has officially joined hands to set up a 10 GW solar power park in Rajasthan.
 The project − a 50:50 joint venture – is called Adani Renewable Energy Park Rajasthan.
 It is likely to cost $9 billion.